bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns assets only if the transaction they're in are included in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

-   :param fields: A comma separated string to expand properties on the transaction object to be returned.
+   :query fields: A comma separated string to expand properties on the transaction object to be returned.
    :type fields: string

-   :param operation: One of the three supported operations of a transaction.
+   :query operation: One of the three supported operations of a transaction.
    :type operation: string

-   :param asset_id: asset ID.
+   :query asset_id: asset ID.
    :type asset_id: uuidv4

    **Example request**: